This is done as part of setting up user groups by defining the view and edit permission for each field.

 Viewing and editing metadata

-Combination with edit-metadata file permissions
+Combination with edit metadata file permissions

 On an individual file, metadata edit permissions for specific fields are not sufficient to allow metadata to be modified.
 The user also needs 'Edit metadata' permissions in a rule that matches that file.
-Vice-verse, 'Edit metadata' permissions on a rule only allow editing of those fields for which the user also has 'Edit' permission on that specific metadata field.
+Similarly, 'Edit metadata' permissions on a rule only allow editing of those fields for which the user also has 'Edit' permission on that specific metadata field.

 Usually, most groups have very similar permissions for metadata fields.
 Because there are so many fields, setting up metadata permissions for every individual group can be tedious.
-Therefore we advice to create something like an 'Everyone' group, assign that group to all users and then only setup metadata permissions on that group.
-Since permissions from several groups are combined, this means you do not have to setup any metadata permissions on any of the other groups.
+Therefore we advice to create something like an 'Everyone' group, assign that group to all users and then only set up metadata permissions on that group.
+Since permissions from several groups are combined, this means you do not have to set up any metadata permissions on any of the other groups.

 If your metadata permission are more fine-grained, consider creating a few groups just for those metadata permissions.